Nordstrom/kafka-connect-lambda/README.md

 aws lambda invoke --function-name example-function --payload '{"value": "my example"}' result.txt
 ```

-The function simply sends the `payload` back to you in `result.txt`.
+The function simply sends the `payload` back to you in `result.txt` as serialized json.

 Use the `describe-stacks` command to fetch the CloudFormation output value for `ExampleFunctionArn`, which we'll need later when setting up our connector configuration: